TheoGuyard/Groomer-Optimization-Problem/README.md

 **Packages requirements** : `JuMP`, `DataFrames`, `CPLEX`, `Dates`

 As CPLEX is used, you need to have it installed on the computer.
 The version `12.9` was used during the project.
-The code will not be maintained so it's possible that due to huge changes during `Julia`'s updates, the code crashes.
+The code will not be maintained so it's possible that due to huge changes during `Julia`'s updates, it crashes.

-**All the documentation about the problem, methods used and implementation details are presented in `report.pdf`.**
+**Problem specifications, methods used and implementation details are presented in `report.pdf`.**

 ## Datasets
 Datasets are separted in two groups : those with a unique depot and those with multiples depots.
 In each groups, there are different datasets availables.
 The structure of datasets is copied from the structure of [these](https://www.sciencedirect.com/science/article/pii/S2352340916304358 "Take a look !") datasets.